Chris-Kramer/cv101_assignment_5/readme.md

 ```console
 python cnn-artists.py --split_data shapes --architecture_out shapes_arch.jpg --performance_out shapes_performance.jpg --image_size 28 28 --kernel_size 3 3 --filters 15 30 --pool_size 3 3 --strides 3 3 --learning_rate 0.001 --batch_size 50 --epochs 21
 ```
-## Discussion
-The model works fine as a “quick-n-dirty” deep learning classifier, which can be applied to different data sets.
-However, when trained on the full data set it does seem to overfit.
-It stops learning the validation data after around 5 epochs and only gets better at the training data.
-The loss function also seems to diverge at around 5 epochs, where the training loss keeps falling, while the validation loss rises (see figure 2, p.
-18).
-After 20 epochs the model have an accuracy of 32 percent.
-This suggests that the model isn’t generalizable.
-However, the model might be useful as a quick way to create pre-trained embeddings on specific domains, which can then be used for style transfer.
-The model can probably become more generalizable by adding dropout layers, regularization, early stopping, and by using data augmentation to create more data.
-Moreover, the model might become better by using pre-trained embeddings from a model, which have been trained on paintings.
-However, this would risk making the model less generalizable across different domains.